Paris Jazz Clubs

 Want a night of jazz?

 Music generally begins after 9 pm, so plan accordingly.
-You can dine at some of the clubs, including Le Petit Journal Montparnasse, or in the Hotel Méridien on the Champs-Élysées, which houses the classy Jazz Club Etoile.
+You can dine at some of the clubs, including Le Petit Journal Montparnasse and the classy Jazz Club Etoile in the Hotel Méridien.

 As everywhere else in the city, the French folks at the clubs tend to dress more stylishly than the average traveler with a limited wardrobe, but they're generally a tolerant bunch—particularly in venues frequented by students and in the heart of tourist areas (like Caveau de la Huchette, a hot cellar dance club across the river from Notre-Dame).
 Keep in mind, though, that the French are serious about their jazz: with a few exceptions, the audience is generally focused and quiet during performances.